 The woman took both of their bowls to the sink.
 Then she poured herself a cup of hot water from the kettle, grabbed a bag of tea from the cupboard, and dunked it in.
 She sat down and sighed heavily.

 She had only met the father of her child once, a tourist who happened to be attending the same party as her.
 It was an accident, but not an unpleasant one.
 It was one of her vices back then.
-She had resigned herself to the fact that claiming child maintenance would be impossible, all factors considered.
-Every day she glanced at her savings drawer, uncertain if the money would continue to last, no matter how carefully she spent.
+She had resigned herself to the fact that claiming money from child maintenance would be impossible, all factors considered.
 Furthermore, she had never met a man who was both decent and willing to take on her and Nori, and not for lack of trying.

 That was why it was so important that Nori found success, and soon.
 She knew he was the type of person who could succeed at just about anything if he put his mind to it.
 If only she could explain it better to him.